 Zotero is a free reference management system where you can collect, manage, cite, and share research.
 They offer two options.
 One is an extension for the Firefox web-browser.
-The second is a Windows only stand-alone client.
+The second is a stand-alone client.
 With the Firefox extension, it is compatible with any operating system that can install Firefox.
-The stand-alone client can only be installed on Windows computers, but does integrate into both the Safari and Chrome web-browsers along with Firefox.
+The stand-alone client can be installed on Windows, Macs, and Linux operating systems, and does integrate into both the Safari and Chrome web-browsers along with Firefox.
 You can use it to store references, highlight and annotate webpages, and collaborate by using groups through Zotero's website.
 All your references will be saved to the Zotero server.
 You can access it through your online Zotero account.
 Zotero will also work with word processors, e.g MS Word, Openoffice, Word Perfect, and insert citations into research papers and create bibliographies from the citations.

 This guide contains information on setting up Zotero on your computer, adding references, writing and citing, more advanced tips and a comparison between Zotero and the rival applications of RefWorks, Endnote and Mendeley.